WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

 In addition to the ``wecSimInputFile.m``, a WEC-Sim simulation requires a simulink model (``*.slx``) that represents the WEC system components and connectivities.
 Similar to how the input file uses the WEC-Sim classes, the Simulink model uses WEC-Sim library blocks.
-There should be a one-to-one between the objects defined in the input file and the blocks used in the Simulink model.
+There should be a one-to-one relationship between the objects defined in the input file and the blocks used in the Simulink model.